 What is Defamation?

-Defamation occurs when someone makes a false statement about you or your business that damages your reputation.
-In Victoria, defamation is governed by the Defamation Act 2005 (Vic).
-There are two types of defamation: libel (written statements) and slander (spoken statements).
-For a statement to be considered defamatory, it must be:
+Defamation occurs when a person publishes a false statement about you or your business that harms your reputation.
+In Victoria, the Defamation Act 2005 (Vic) regulates these claims.
+Defamation takes two forms: libel (written statements) and slander (spoken statements).
+A statement becomes defamatory when it meets the following criteria:

 - False: The statement must be untrue.